openshift/origin-server/logshifter/README.md

 `/etc/openshift/logshifter.conf`.
 If no `-config` is specified, and the global config file doesn't exist, a default syslog-based configuration will be used.

+Rolling Files
+---
+When using the `file` writer, a simple file rolling behavior is enabled by default.
+The rolling mechanism will roll files if the file size exceeds a threshold, and will retain a configurable number of rolled files before removing the oldest prior to the next roll.

+Rolling is configured by the `LOGSHIFTER_$TAG_MAX_FILESIZE` and `LOGSHIFTER_$TAG_MAX_FILES` environment variables, where `$TAG` is replaced by an uppercase string equal to the value of the `-tag` argument.

+The `LOGSHIFTER_$TAG_MAX_FILESIZE` variable expects a case-insensitive string representing the maximum size of the file which triggers a roll event.
+Example values:

+    LOGSHIFTER_$TAG_MAX_FILESIZE=500K   # kilobytes
+    LOGSHIFTER_$TAG_MAX_FILESIZE=10M    # megabytes
+    LOGSHIFTER_$TAG_MAX_FILESIZE=2G     # gigabytes
+    LOGSHIFTER_$TAG_MAX_FILESIZE=1T     # terabytes

+The default value is `10M`.
+If a zero size is specified (regardless of the unit), rolling will be effectively disabled.

+The `LOGSHIFTER_$TAG_MAX_FILES` variable is an integer representing the maximum number of log files to retain.
+The default is 10.

 Statistics
 ---
 Periodic stats can be emitted to a file using the `-statsfilename` argument.
 The stats are written